osmzoso/osm2sqlite/README.md

 # osm2sqlite

-Reads OpenStreetMap XML data into a SQLite database.
+A command line tool for reading OpenStreetMap XML data into a SQLite database.

 ```
 Usage: